Lorkin19/TrashGatheringHackathon/README.md

 # TrashGatheringHackathon

+In process.

-A project developed during the Hackathon competition at Castellón.
+A project started during the Hackathon competition at Castellón.